kubernetes-sigs/kueue/docs/tasks/setup_rbac.md

 two main personas that we assume will interact with Kueue:

-- `kueue-batch-admin-role` includes the permissions to manage ClusterQueues, Queues, QueuedWorkloads, and ResourceFlavors.
+- `kueue-batch-admin-role` includes the permissions to manage ClusterQueues, Queues, Workloads, and ResourceFlavors.
-- `kueue-batch-user-role` includes the permissions to manage [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and to view Queues and QueuedWorkloads.
+- `kueue-batch-user-role` includes the permissions to manage [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and to view Queues and Workloads.

 ## Giving permissions to a batch administrator